glynntucker/serverFolderCleanup/README.md

-# Rename Duplicates
+# serverFolderCleanup

-Rename Duplicates can do the following:
+serverFolderCleanup can do the following:

 - The default behaviour (given just a pathname) renames all the files and directories with duplicate filenames in the given directory and all its subdirectories recursively.
 It is case insensitive.
   `python run.py <path>`